kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 <p style="color:black;">Training doesn't magically make your problems go away.</p>
 <p style="color:black;">You receive feedback and guidance when you pay for training.</p>
 <p style="color:black;">Communication has several moving parts and is complicated to learn on your own.</p>
+<p style="color:black;">For example, the English skill level required to qualify for call center work is different in a business-to-customer (B2C) and business-to-business (B2B) situation.</p>
+<p style="color:black;">The skill level required for call center work and online freelancing are different.</p>
+<p style="color:black;">Higher skill levels are a valuable asset that allow professionals to command higher-tier compensation.</p>
+<p style="color:black;">Great communication skills solve a great number of business and personal problems as well.</p>
+<p style="color:black;">In the same way, poor communication leads to a great many losess.
+I'm sure you've seen many lost opportunities and broken relationships that could have easily been solved if one or both parties had good communication skills.</p>
+<p style="color:black;">Working on your communication is a worthwhile long-term pursuit.</p>
 <p style="color:black;">Training is not like a magical ticket where you automatically add skills or guarantee jobs after you pay.</p>
 <p style="color:black;">I’m offering a service where I provide value through lessons, guidance, feedback, and correction.</p>
 </details>